Purnululu National Park

 Map

-Exploring the Geological Marvels of Purnululu National Park
+Exploring the Ancient Landscapes of Purnululu National Park

-The Purnululu National Park, a remote and pristine wilderness area spanning over 239,723 hectares in Western Australia's East Kimberley region, offers a unique blend of natural beauty and geological intrigue.
-Inscribed as a UNESCO World Heritage Site in 2003, this extraordinary landscape is home to the iconic Bungle Bungle Range, a geological wonder that has captivated visitors for centuries.
+Purnululu National Park, a remote and dramatic wilderness area spanning more than 239,700 hectares in Western Australia's East Kimberley region, offers a unique blend of natural beauty and geological intrigue.
+Inscribed as a UNESCO World Heritage Site in 2003, this extraordinary landscape is home to the iconic Bungle Bungle Range, a geological wonder that has been significant to Indigenous peoples for millennia and has captivated visitors from around the world since gaining wider recognition in the late twentieth century.

 UNESCO Description of the World Heritage Site